1. Bean Facts

 Beans differ in size, colour and shape, however it appears their nutritional value is similar

-- BLOOD CHOLESTEROL
+- LOWER BLOOD CHOLESTEROL

 References